Hospital de Emergencias Enfermera Isabel Zendal

 The Hospital de Emergencias Enfermera Isabel Zendal is a public hospital constructed during the COVID-19 pandemic in the Hortaleza district of Madrid, Spain.
-Having opened its doors in December 2020 after a construction period of only 100 days, it had become the city's main recipient of patients infected by the virus and the Spanish hospital with most COVID-patients by January 2021.
+Having opened its doors in December 2020 after a construction period of only 100 days, it became the city's main recipient of patients infected by the virus and the Spanish hospital with most COVID-patients by January 2021.
 It is named after Isabel Zendal, a Spanish nurse notable for participating in the 1803–06 Balmis Expedition which brought smallpox vaccination to South America and Asia.

 Uses and specialization

-The building has a sectorable design to allow for adaptation of its facilities for uses beyond the COVID-19 pandemic.
+The building has a sectorable design to allow for adaptation of its facilities after the COVID-19 pandemic.
 This includes 1,008 beds and 48 intensive care units, all equipped with "advanced medical technologies".
 The hospital has modern communication and security systems, which include biometric recognition for both patients and staff and automatic doors.
 Another notable feature is the centro logístico, a warehouse with a surface area of 8,000 m2 which will house the central repository of the Madrid Health Service.